-The Cinedrome is in a lovely circus tent offers the most spell-bindings kids’ films from 10am, this is just the spot for a chilled morning.
+The Cinedrome offers the most spell-bindings kids’ films from 10am, just the spot for a chilled morning.

-Known as the The Settlement this area is hugely popular with families as its a lot of fun and incredibly good value for money.
-Come and camp from Monday 16th August before the festival starts extending your festival experience to a 7 day holiday in Wales.
-Settlers are incredibly friendly and it’s a great opportunity for your kids (and you) to befriend fellow Settler’s camped nearby.
-There’s plenty to do, including: workshops, guided walks, bike riding, canoeing, but mostly discover the mystical Welsh countryside, discover local pubs or book many of the rural outdoor pursuits the region is known for.
+The Settlement is just the place if you're looking to extend your stay at Green Man.
+Come and camp from the Monday before the festival starts, extending your festival experience to a 7 day holiday in Wales.
+Settlers are an incredibly friendly bunch, so expect for your kids (and you) to befriend fellow Settler’s camped nearby.
+There’s plenty to do, including: workshops, guided walks, bike riding, music, comedy & quizzes, and is your chance to discover the mystical Welsh countryside, discover local pubs or book many of the rural outdoor pursuits the region is famous for!

 Need some help getting your camping gear and little tykes around the site?
 Mr Trolley’s hire service will be back again, you can pre-book your trolley here or rent one at the festival!

-There is a festival shop on site where you can get essentials, and a chemist, outdoor clothing and grocery in Crickhowell, which you can walk to.
-If you want to drive there is a Waitrose and Aldi in Abergavenny for other goods.
+There is a festival shop on site where you can get essentials, and in Crickhowell there's a chemist, outdoor clothing and grocery, which you can walk to.
+If you want to drive there are large supermarkets in Abergavenny.

 We love little ones exploring Green Man, but not every area is suitable for the tykes.
 For licensing purposes, kids should not be within 2 metres of the front of bar (they can of course come into the bar tents themselves!).
 We do not allow under 15s into Last Laugh (our comedy tent) after 10pm, thanks for your understanding!